jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 [compiled ECOS](@ref compile_ecos).

 So, now we need to tell Julia to use our custom installation instead of the default.
-We can do this by making an over-ride file at `~/.julia/artifacts/Overrides.toml`.
+We can do this by making an override file at `~/.julia/artifacts/Overrides.toml`.

 `Overrides.toml` has the following content: